Whop Philyor

-Mister Elias De'Angelo "Whop" Philyor (born July 31, 1998) is an American football wide receiver for the Michigan Panthers of the United States Football League (USFL).
+Mister Elias De'Angelo "Whop" Philyor (born July 31, 1998) is an American football wide receiver.
 He played college football for the Indiana Hoosiers.

-Early life and high school
+Early life

-Philyor grew up in Tampa, Florida and attended Henry B. Plant High School.
+Philyor grew up in Tampa, Florida, and attended Henry B. Plant High School.
 As a senior, he caught 91 passes for 1,329 yards and 20 touchdowns.

 College career

 Philyor had 23 receptions for 235 yards and one touchdown in seven total games in his sophomore season, which was cut short due to injury.
 He was named second-team All-Big Ten Conference as a junior after catching 70 passes for 1,002 yards and five touchdowns.
 Philyor considered entering the 2020 NFL Draft after the season, but ultimately opted to return to Indiana for his senior year.
 He was named to the Fred Biletnikoff Award watchlist going into his senior season.
 Philyor finished the season with 54 catches for 495 yards and three touchdowns and was named honorable mention All-Big Ten.